Makarios Griniezakis

-Archbishop Makarios Griniezakis (Greek: Μακάριος Γρινιεζάκης; born 15 March 1973) is the current archbishop of the Greek Orthodox Church of Australia and the primate of the Greek Orthodox Archdiocese of Australia, succeeding Archbishop Stylianos of Australia.
+Archbishop Makarios (Secular name: Makarios Griniezakis, Greek: Μακάριος Γρινιεζάκης) (b.
+15 March 1973) is the current archbishop of the Greek Orthodox Church of Australia and the primate of the Greek Orthodox Archdiocese of Australia, succeeding Archbishop Stylianos (Harkianakis).

 Studies and career

 Prior to serving in the Greek Orthodox Church, Archbishop Makarios completed his elementary studies in his birthplace and at the Rizarios Ecclesiastical School of Athens.
 He is a graduate of the Higher Ecclesiastical School of Athens and of the Theological School of the National and Kapodistrian University of Athens.
 He completed postgraduate studies at the Universities of Boston (Master of Sacred Theology), Harvard University (Master of Arts), and Monash University, (Master of Bioethics), whilst his doctoral dissertation was received and passed as “Excellent” by the Medical School of the University of Crete.
 The work was published under the title, “Cloning: Social, Ethical and Theological Components”.

-He became a monk and deacon in 1993, a presbyter in 1997 and an archimandrite in 1998 at the Holy Monastery of Saint George Epanosifi, whilst on Easter Sunday of 2008, Ecumenical Patriarch of Constantinople, Bartholomew I bestowed upon him the office of Archimandrite of the Ecumenical Throne.
+He became a monk and deacon in 1993, a presbyter in 1997 and an archimandrite in 1998 at the Holy Monastery of Saint George Epanosifi, whilst on Easter Sunday of 2008, Ecumenical Patriarch Bartholomew I bestowed upon him the office of Archimandrite of the Ecumenical Throne.

 Since 2003, Archbishop Makarios has been teaching at the Patriarchal Academy of Crete.
-In tandem, he has served as a visiting Professor to various universities, amongst which are the Theological College of Holy Cross in Boston, the University of Tartu and the Medical Schools of the Universities of Crete, Thessaly and Athens.
+In tandem, he has served as a visiting professor to various universities, amongst which are the Theological College of Holy Cross in Boston, the University of Tartu and the Medical Schools of the Universities of Crete, Thessaly and Athens.

+Episcopacy

+On 27 April 2015 he was elected unanimously by the Holy Synod of the Ecumenical Patriarchate Bishop of Christoupolis, as an assistant bishop to the Ecumenical Patriarch.
+He was consecrated by Archbishop Irenaeus (Athanasiadis), on the 16 May of the same year, assuming work assigned to him by Patriarch Bartholomew at the Estonian Apostolic Orthodox Church, in order to organize its theological and catechetical work.
 In May 2015, he was elected the first Dean of the Department of Orthodox Studies of the Autonomous Church of Estonia.

-Archbishop of Australia

-On 9 May 2019, Archbishop Makarios was unanimously elected as the new archbishop of Australia, by the Holy Synod of the Ecumenical Patriarchate, succeeding Archbishop Stylianos of Australia, who died earlier that year (on March 25th).
+On 9 May 2019, Archbishop Makarios was unanimously elected as the new archbishop of Australia, by the Holy Synod of the Ecumenical Patriarchate, succeeding Archbishop Stylianos of Australia, who died earlier that year (on March 25).

 On 18 June 2019, Archbishop Makarios arrived in Australia to be enthroned and begin his duties as the archbishop.
 On 29 June he was enthroned.

+Views

+Youth in the Greek Orthodox Church

+In July 2024, His Eminence attended the Orthodox Youth of South Australia conference at the Greek Orthodox Church of Prophet Elias in Norwood, SA.
+He spoke to the youth explaining to them that "staying in the Church means being in the harbour and when someone is in the harbour, they do not suffer shipwrecks".
+He has stated that he wants to dedicate his position as Archbishop of Australia to keeping the youth within the Greek Orthodox Church and encourage more to get involved.